Assaraya Alhamra Museum

 the main archaeological and historical sites; Gaddafi's

-to the September revolution); the statue of the
+to the 1st of September); the statue of the

 goddess Venus; gladiatorial mosaics from Leptis Magna;